Martchus/reflective-rapidjson/README.md

 };
 </pre>

-A mechanism to catch unsupported versions during deserialization is yet to be implemented.
+The version specified as template argument is also assumed to be the highest supported version.
+If a higher version is encountered during deserialization, `BinaryVersionNotSupported` is thrown and the deserialization aborted.

-Additionally, the versioning is completely untested at this point.
+Note that the versioning is mostly untested at this point.

 ### Remarks
 * Static member variables and member functions are currently ignored by the generator.